 - ✗ The price is relatively premium

 Dell makes a great 13-inch laptop, and the company also makes a great 15-inch laptop.
-The Dell XPS 15 is a solid, modern system that takes many of the Dell XPS 13’s great features: A screen with a 16:10 aspect ratio, a great keyboard, and an excellent glass touchpad.
+The Dell XPS 15 is a solid, modern system that takes many of the Dell XPS 13’s great features, including a screen with a 16:10 aspect ratio, a great keyboard, and an excellent glass touchpad.
 You also get a camera that can sign you in with Windows Hello and a fingerprint reader.

 You can definitely spend less for a 15-inch laptop and pick up a mid-range or budget system, but you won’t get a piece of hardware this nice.